Learn how to produce top-quality video with these free video tutorials and courses.

 The cinema has its own instantly recognizable style of text animation: big, bold and shiny.
 Learn how to create those awesome moving titles with the light glinting off them in this free YouTube video course.

 Logo stings are those cool animated logo effects that you often see at the start of videos.
-They're a great way to communicate your brand in a stylish way that even jaded YouTube viewers will remember.
-In this course, you'll learn to create a complex logo sting the easy way, by downloading an awesome template and customizing it.
+They’re a great way to communicate your brand in a stylish way that even jaded YouTube viewers will remember.
+In this free After Effects course, you’ll learn to create a complex logo sting the easy way, by downloading an awesome template and customizing it.
 For a limited time, the Projection Mapping logo sting template is available for free for you to follow this course and learn.
 Simply create an account on Elements and then download it for free.